Top 10 Worst Drugs and Most Dangerous Drugs

 According to data provided by the National Institute on Drug Abuse (NIDA), deaths related to substance abuse have tripled since the turn of the century—with 1 in every 4 lives lost attributed to illicit and prescription drugs.

 The mortality and morbidity risk of substance abuse is clear—but what is the worst drug?
-Well, the answer to this question is rather complicated – i.e., it depends on how you quantify the risk posed by drugs and what specifically makes one more dangerous than another.
+The answer to this question is rather complicated and it depends on how you quantify the risk posed by drugs, and what specifically makes one more dangerous than another.

-Read on for a well-curated list of some of the most dangerous drugs, why they’re dangerous, and available treatment options.
+The list below describes of some of the most dangerous drugs, reasons why they’re dangerous, and available treatment options.

 Disclaimer: All drugs—whether it’s hard street drugs like cocaine or common painkillers in your medicine cabinet—have the potential to be dangerous if they’re abused, misused, or combined inappropriately.
 You should not assume a drug is not dangerous by virtue of not appearing in this list.